 Create a VM

-Crusoe Cloud is currently in alpha.
+Crusoe Cloud is currently in private beta.
 If you do not currently have access, please request access to continue.

 Creating and accessing VMs is fundamental to Crusoe Cloud.
 You can create VMs via the CLI or UI: